kubernetes/community/sig-architecture/production-readiness.md

 As of 1.21, PRRs are now blocking.
 PRR _approval_ is required for the enhancement to be part of the release.
-This means that any KEPs targeting the release for any stage, and in - or moving to - `implementable` state, will require production readiness approval by the *Enhancements Freeze Date*.
+This means that any KEPs targeting the release for any stage will require production readiness approval by the *Enhancements Freeze Date*.

 Note that some of the questions in the [KEP template] should be answered in both the KEP's README.md and the `kep.yaml`, in order to support automated checks on